ceejbot/LOUDCRAB/README.md

 - `SLACK_TOKEN`: Your slack api token.
 Required.
 - `REDIS_URL`: A URI giving the host:port of your redis.
 Defaults to `redis://localhost:6379`
 - `WELCOME_CHANNEL`: The human name of the channel LOUDBOT should toast in when it starts up.
 Optional.
+- `TUCKER_CHANCE`: The percentage chance Malcolm Tucker will be invoked if you swear.
+Malcolm only appears if certain four-letter words are used, so there is zero chance of sweary gifs in your Slack if you yourselves do not swear.

 ## RUNNING